 Depending on your tax liability, determine your filing frequency – either annual monthly or quarterly:

 Annual – $0 to $2000

 Monthly – $8000 and up

-Sales tax returns are always due to the 20th day of the month following the broadcasting period.
+Sales tax returns are always due on the 20th day of the month following the broadcasting period.
 If the filing due date falls on a weekend or holiday, sales tax is due the next day.
-Quarterly filing periods end on the last days of January, April, July, October.
+Quarterly filing periods end on the last days of January, April, July, and October.

 Penalty and interest:

 Taxpayers who missed filing an electronic return will be subject to a fine of 5 percent of the tax amount due for filing a paper return.
 The minimum penalty is $25, including filings with zero obligation.

 Taxpayers required to pay electronically will be subject to a penalty of 5 percent of a load of payment made by check or cash.

 Taxpayers who file their tax return late will be subject to a late file penalty of 4.5 percent of the tax required to be shown on the return for each month, or a fraction of a month if the return is late.
 There is a minimum of $25 and a maximum of 25 percent of the tax due or $100, per return, whichever is bigger.